Divisiones Regionales de Fútbol in the Community of Madrid: Primera Autonómica de Aficionados

 Primera Autonómica de Aficionados is the sixth level of competition of the Spanish Football League in the Community of Madrid.

 Competition System

 The league consists of two groups of 18 teams.
-At the end of the season the first two teams from each group are promoted to the Tercera División RFEF (Group 7).
+At the end of the season the first two teams from each group are promoted to the Tercera Federación (Group 7).
 The last four of each group (15th, 16th, 17th and 18th) are relegated to Preferente de Aficionados.

 At this level, a reserve team and its parent can play at the same level in different groups.
 If the reserve team are in the promotion zone, the first team is promoted.
 If both teams are in the promotion zone, the third placed club within the group will be promoted.
 If the first team finishes in the relegation zone, the reserve team is demoted.